vaietc/calciobot/README.md

-# calciobot by ubercl0ud
+# calciobot by rtaibah
-Simple reddit bot to update the sidebar with Serie A live table, and top scorers.
+Simple reddit bot to update the sidebar with Serie A & Serie B live table, and top scorers.
 Nothing really fancy.

 ## How to
 * Copy config.ini.default to config.ini